-Often, companies choose to implement enterprise software because it has no subscription fees which is one of the core benefits provided by this type of software for business.
-You pay the one-time fee to use the software as much time as you need.
+Often, companies choose to implement enterprise software because it has no subscription fees, which is one of the core benefits provided by this type of software for businesses.
+You pay a one-time fee to use the software for as much time as you need.
 However, you will need to make a new purchase when a new version is available.
 Besides, if you use ERP, data is stored inside your organization, and hardware can be shared with other internal systems.

 The main pros of “as a service software” include reduced upfront investments, reduces the need for hardware as a vendor provides servers, and less IT staff needed.
 This type of business software can be launched on any computer via the Internet and what is very important nowadays – it is available on many mobile devices.
 Besides, if you have any doubts, you can try a demo version for free in most cases.
 All updates are automatic – that means you won’t require any technical support or extra fees to update the system.
 Your employees will be able to work from the latest versions.
 Mobile synchronization may require an additional app which is often free.

 Among the disadvantages of SaaS are reduced control of systems, Internet connection required.
-You should bear in mind that you will lease, not own, the software.
+You should remember that you will lease, not own, the software.
 To use SaaS you will have to pay a subscription fee.

 Typically, organizations benefit from the variety of services provided by SaaS.
 Below are the most frequent you can also benefit from: